 When I started this daily meditation practice, I began actually looking forward to those moments of silence.
 I started feeling such a natural high from it that I didn’t want any substance to dilute the feeling I was getting from meditation.

 Over those 90 days, I weaned myself off of pharmaceuticals and moved to only drinking alcohol occasionally.
-My life was not perfect and I still had moments where I didn’t feel happy, but those moments of connection with myself was enough to make me want to stop ignoring my feelings — the joyful ones and the not so fun ones.
+My life was not perfect and I still had moments where I didn’t feel happy, but those moments of connection with myself were enough to make me want to stop ignoring my feelings — the joyful ones and the not so joyful ones.

 Four years later, I still meditate (almost) every single day.
 It’s not always 30-minutes.
 Sometimes it’s 1 hour, sometimes it’s 2 hours and sometimes it’s 10 minutes.
 I say almost daily because there was a 2-week period where I stopped meditating because I thought I was too busy.
 In those 2 weeks, I became so absent minded and overly emotional that it was enough for me to realize how much my daily meditation practice had been helping me.